INSTRUMENTS / GENERATORS

 It's fairly easy to get a basic grip on FM synthesis.
 Starting with simple waveforms, filters and envelopes are applied to get different "effects" on the final sound.
 With most subtractive synthesizers, you can pick a knob at random, tweak it, and likely hear a difference in the sound that comes out as a result.
-The 3xOSC or TS404 plugins are a good place to start out.
+The 3xOSC plugin is a great place to start.
 Once you're comfortable with terms like, "oscillator", "LFO", "cutoff", and "ADSR", you may proceed.

 1.1 Add a Sytrus channel.
 Click the "plug" in the upper left of the window, and select the "Default" patch.
 This patch produces a pure sine wave output.
 Ignore the 9x9 matrix control on the right side of the window for now.